-Plan (IFSP) is an agreement between the caregiver and the Birth to Three program providing early intervention services and supports.
-The caregiver and the State Department of Education EP: Individual Education Program A PPT is required to develop an educational rogram reasonably calculated to enable a child to make appropriate progress in light of the child's ircumstances.
-A PPT must include the child's Plan (IFSP) is an agreement between the caregiver and the Birth to Three program providing early intervention services and supports.
-The caregiver and the A PPT is required to develop an educational rogram reasonably calculated to enable a child to nake appropriate progress in light of the child's services every six months or as needed to make sure it still addresses the family's priorities and child's needs.
+Birth to Three Part B Office of Early Childhood State Department of Education Services IFSP : Individual Family Service Plan (IFSP) is an agreement between the caregiver and the Birth to Three program providing early intervention services and supports.
+The caregiver and the team will check the IFSP at least every six months or as needed to make sure it still addresses the family's priorities and child's needs.
 The team comprised of at least two individuals from separate disciplines, one of whom must be the family's service coordinator.
-The IFSP includes arents, a general educator, special educator, an EA representative that is able to commit district esources and a person that is able to interpret valuation results.
-At the discretion of the parent of the District, other individuals who have nowledge or special expertise regarding the tudent, including related services personnel as appropriate and the Birth to Three service coordinator or their representative are included the IEP is focused on educational progress.
+The IFSP includes daily activities.
+Babies, toddlers, and preschoolers learn best through everyday experiences and activities like play, mealtime, bath time, and outings.
+By talking about the times of the day or routines, the team will be able to identify the areas that may be challenging for the family and child.
+IEP : Individual Education Program A PPT is required to develop an educational program reasonably calculated to enable a child to make appropriate progress in light of the child's circumstances.
+A PPT must include the child's parents, a general educator, special educator, an LEA representative that is able to commit district resources and a person that is able to interpret evaluation results.
+At the discretion of the parent or the District, other individuals who have knowledge or special expertise regarding the student, including related services personnel as appropriate and the Birth to Three service coordinator or their representative are included The IEP is focused on educational progress.